Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Existence results for stationary solutions and basin of attraction of a stable homogeneous solution

 \cref{cor:neg_dyn} below applies to cases (c), (d), and (e) of \vref{fig:shape_pot}, and is analogous in spirit to results of author's previous paper \cite{Risler_borderBasinsAtt_2000}.
 It is somehow related to the huge amount of existing literature about (codimension one) threshold phenomena in reaction-diffusion equations, going back (at least) to Fife's paper \cite{Fife_longTimeBistable_1979} of 1979 and the contributions of G. Flores in the late eighties \cite{Flores_stabManStandWave_1989}.
 Other references about this subject can be found in the recent paper \cite{MuratovZhong_thresholdSymSol_2013} of Muratov and Zhong, where various threshold results of the same kind are obtained.
-The arguments used by these authors are based on the energy functional~\vref{form_en}, and are quite close in essence (although applied in a different setting limited to the scalar case $n=1$) to those of the present paper and of the companion paper \cite{Risler_globalBehaviour_2016}. \begin{corollary}[attractor of the border of the basin of attraction of a local minimum point] Assume that $V$ satisfies hypotheses \hypCoerc, \hypNorm, and \hypOnlyMin.
-Assume furthermore that the potential $V$ takes negative values.
-Then, for every minimum point $m$ in the level set $V^{-1}(\{0\})$, the following conclusions hold. \begin{itemize} \item There exists at least one bistable initial condition connecting $m$ to himself and belonging to the border of the basin of attraction of the spatially homogeneous equilibrium $m$.
-In other words:
+The arguments used by these authors are based on the energy function~\vref{form_en}, and are quite close in essence (although applied in a different setting limited to the scalar case $d$ equals $1$) to those of the present paper. \begin{corollary}[attractor of the border of the basin of attraction of a local minimum point] Assume that $V$ satisfies hypothesis \cref{hyp_coerc}.
+Let $m$ be a point in $\mmm$ and let us write $\valueOfV=V(m)$.
+Let us assume that: \begin{itemize} \item $m$ is not a global minimum point of $V$; in other words $V_{\min}<\valueOfV$; \item and hypothesis \textup{(\hyperlink{hypOnlyMin}{\hypOnlyMinRef{\valueOfV}})} holds; in other words, every critical point in the level set $V^{-1}(\{\valueOfV\})$ is a nondegenerate minimum point. \end{itemize} Then the following conclusions hold. \begin{enumerate} \item There exists at least one bistable initial condition connecting $m$ to himself and belonging to the border of the basin of attraction of the spatially homogeneous equilibrium $m$; in other words, the set

-\item Every bistable initial condition in this nonempty set has a positive asymptotic energy.
-As a consequence, as in \cref{thm:relax}, a solution $(x,t)\mapsto u(x,t)$ of system~\cref{init_syst} with initial data in this set converges towards the set $\statsol(\mmm_0)$ in the sense that both quantities:
+is nonempty. \item Every solution $(x,t)\mapsto u(x,t)$ of system~\cref{init_syst} in this nonempty set \cref{border_of_basin_of_attraction} has a positive asymptotic energy, and for every such solution, the quantities